-3. SIMPLE ATTACKS AND COUNTERFEITING ATTACK
+3. SIMPLE ATTACKS

-We now point out some cryptanalytical weaknesses of Wong's1 and Li's methods and suggest the means to make them robust.
-An authentication scheme that succeeds to detect any change in the marked image should to be considered more secure than another that fails to detect some kinds of alterations, even if these alterations cannot be seemingly used for any malicious purposes.
+We now point out some cryptanalytical weaknesses of Wong's method and suggest the means to make it robust1.
+Notice that an authentication scheme is really secure only if any change in the marked image is detectable, even if these changes cannot be seemingly used for any malicious purposes.
 The mere existence of such flaws indicates a weakness in the scheme.
 They may be used in the future to attack the watermarking, even though by now no one knows how to do it.